 AI, won't be replacing us, for now anyway, but serves a useful purpose of automating tasks that can quickly be done by bots while working on the creative and more exciting aspects of digital marketing.

-While Facebook has lost much of its credibility with younger users, other platforms such as TikTok, Instagram, and Snapchat are on the rise.
+While Facebook has lost much of its credibility with younger users, other platforms such as TikTok, Instagram, and Snapchat are rising.
 If you are marketing to an older crowd, you might be okay with Facebook, but you'll need to explore other social media platforms if you target the younger generation.

 If you have seen the meteoric rise of TikTok in such a short time, it's always worth keeping your ear to the ground and looking out for new social platforms that have the potential to grow exponentially.

 Video marketing is one of the essential areas of digital marketing for today and for years to come.
 With smartphones being able to stream videos effortlessly, engagement has reached an all-time high and shows no sign of slowing down.